This article lists 14 must-watch romantic dramas produced in Korea

 11. The King in Love

-Starring: Im Si-wan, Im Yoon-ah, Hong Jong-hyun
+genuinely loves both of them, and that just makes matters worse.
+Released: 2017 Starring: Im Si-wan, Im Yoon-ah, Hong Jong-hyun

 Fight for My Way is about four friends struggling to grow up, find love, and follow their dreams.